Norecipes - Elevating Everyday Meals

 Instructions

-- Put the flour in the bowl of a mixer fitted with a dough hook.
-Mix the water and kansui together, then add the mixture to the flour.
+• Put the 300 grams bread flour in the bowl of a mixer fitted with a dough hook.
+Mix the ½ cup water and 1 teaspoon kansui together, then add the mixture to the flour.
 The flour should immediately start turning yellow.
 If it doesn't, it's possible your kansui is less concentrated than the one I used, in which case, you will need to experiment to figure out the right amount to add.

-- Give the mixture a quick stir with a fork or chopsticks to combine everything then attach the bowl to your mixer and run on medium high speed for 10 minutes.
+• Give the mixture a quick stir with a fork or chopsticks to combine everything then attach the bowl to your stand mixer, attach the dough hook, and run on medium high speed for 10 minutes.
 It's a dry dough so it will look like a bunch of gravel at this point.
 Use your hands to divide it in two and press together into two balls.
 Wrap with plastic wrap and let the dough rest for at least 1 hour.

-- When you're ready to cook it, prepare a large pot of boiling salted water.
+• When you're ready to cook it, prepare a large pot of water by salting it and bringing it to a boil.
 Each ball will make enough for 2 bowls of ramen, so figure out how much you need.
 Flour the dough generously and roll it out to the 3 setting on your pasta roller.
 Cut the dough in half so you have two sheets of dough a little over 1 foot long and flour generously again.

 Thank u 4 the Ramen recipe